github-aws-runners/terraform-aws-github-runner/docs/adr/001-warm-pool-hibernation.md

 - **Stale state risk**: A stopped instance may have outdated packages, expired credentials, or stale Docker caches.
 The startup script must handle re-registration and basic validation.
 - **Instance type lock-in**: A stopped instance retains its instance type.
 If the launch template or instance type config changes, warm instances become invalid and must be terminated.
 - **Complexity**: Three-state lifecycle is more complex than the current two-state (running/terminated) model.
 - **Spot instances**: Stopped spot instances can be reclaimed by AWS at any time.
-The warm pool works with spot (best-effort — if reclaimed, falls through to cold launch), but is most reliable with on-demand. **Future enhancement**: add a `warm_pool_capacity_type_override` setting that forces pool-created instances to use on-demand even when the runner config specifies spot.
-This gives cheap spot for reactive scale-up with a reliable on-demand warm pool as a failsafe.
+More critically, **one-time spot requests (the module default) cannot be stopped at all** — the EC2 API returns `UnsupportedOperation`.
+The warm pool works only with on-demand or persistent spot instances.
+The scale-down lambda handles this gracefully by falling back to terminate, but operators must set `instance_target_capacity_type = "on-demand"` for the warm pool to actually accumulate stopped instances.
+See [EC2 Instance Lifecycle and Warm Pool Compatibility](#ec2-instance-lifecycle-and-warm-pool-compatibility) for details.

 ### Risks & Mitigations